SiliconLabsSoftware/docs-matter/sld406-matter-light-switch-example/03-next-steps.md

 - Light Switch
   - **Note:** Supported for SiWx917 SoC devices only.
 - Lock
   - **Note:** By default, M4 is active and the TA will be in sleep mode for SiWx917 SoC devices.
-Please refer to the configuration options within the release notes.
+Refer to the configuration options within the release notes.
 - Window Covering
 - Thermostat
 - OnOff Plug